synthdnb/BPSR-ZDPS/README.md

 > Accessed from `Database Manager` on then Features menu.

 Since ZDPS features a local database, being able to manage how much content is stored in it is important.
 This allows direct realtime manual management of how much is actively in it.
 The Settings menu has options to allow automatic management of it though if you don't want to deal with manually clearing old data.
-- Note that while deleting all Encounters are possible, it is often times not needed thanks to the database compression that allows thousands of Encounters to be stored with minimal impact on system storagfe.
+- Note that while deleting all Encounters are possible, it is often times not needed thanks to the database compression that allows thousands of Encounters to be stored with minimal impact on system storage.

 ### Raid Manager
 To assist with Raid (Group) content, ZDPS has features tailored to those experiences.